Fatigue

 Living with Crohn’s

-• Ways you might notice fatigue affecting your life
+• How fatigue might affect your life

-Fatigue might not affect every part of your life - you may find that you can still do some things, but other things are harder.
+Fatigue might not affect every part of your life; you may find that you can still do some things, but other things are harder.
 One way of trying to work out if you have fatigue is to look at the different parts of your daily life and see if things are harder than you would expect them to be.

-“When I feel fatigued my whole body and brain shutdown, like something has zapped every particle of energy from my body and mind.
-I cannot think, I cannot focus, I have no energy to do anything.... simple everyday tasks such as getting up, putting on my slippers or making a cuppa feel like a huge challenge, like climbing a mountain with boulders strapped to my back”
+When I feel fatigued my whole body and brain shutdown, like something has zapped every particle of energy from my body and mind.
+I cannot think, I cannot focus, I have no energy to do anything.... simple everyday tasks such as getting up, putting on my slippers or making a cuppa feel like a huge challenge, like climbing a mountain with boulders strapped to my back.

 Donna